webdev123123/smartive.ch/README.md

 To run the tests locally make sure the development build is running with `npm run develop` and then start the tests with `npm run test`;

+### PRISMIC CMS

+Prismic provides most of our page content and we use their graphql api to get it.
+For typesafety we can generate the types for our queries with `npm run prismic:generate`.
+Just make sure beforehand, that you have replaced `#INSERT_PRISMIC_TOKEN` inside `codegen.yml` with the valid prismic api token.
+The generated types can then be found at `src/types/generated/prismic.d.ts`.

 ### Conventions

 #### Four Eye Principle